AustinBrunkhorst/CPP-Reflection/README.md

 **Update - November 2017**

 I am in the process of refactoring this codebase to be more of a professional solution to C++ reflection, with an emphasis on "bring your own pipeline".
-My original blog post is down for the time being due to a migration of web hosting.
-Expect it to be back up shortly.

 I am excited to start working with the community, so please don't hesitate to contribute to this project if it's something you're interested in.